jcap49/clipit/spec-week4-14.md

 -implement music syncing feature (see youtube api hack) -clip controller
       -music sync
--figure out how to constrain photo size
+        -use iframe api to load player (& hide controls - see docs for more info) -use youtube data api to search for youtube videos (youtube video id on the backend - which then gets passed to iframe api to load/play video) -figure out how to constrain photo size
 -adjust appropriate views to accomodate music syncing portion -explore building user auth/o-auth (to surprise kyle - yayaya)